 The difference lies in the physical cable itself.

 True, real DMX cable that meets the specification must be 120-ohm cable.
-If you buy a product such as this one, which is labeled as a “DMX Cable”, it should meet this specification (or else they are lying….which is a whole other issue!)
+If you buy a product such as these ones, which is labeled as a “DMX Cable”, it should meet this specification (or else they are lying….which is a whole other issue!)

 Microphone cable is a lower impedance (ohms), and the difference in capacitance and twisting ratio makes it terrible for DMX signal.